 The term “psychological safety” is believed to have been first employed and explored by organizational researchers Edgar Schein and Warren Bennis in 1965, defining it as “an atmosphere where one can take chances (which experimentalism implies) without fear and with sufficient protection.”
 (Schein and Bennis, 1965, p.
 44)”From Wikipedia:

-Some 57 years later, and although we are still talking about psychological safety in the workplace, most seem to be leaving out the provision for sufficient protections.
-Without these protections in place, everything else offered by the so-called experts ends up as just cliches and platitudes, in my opinion.
+Some 57 years later, and although we are still talking about psychological safety in the workplace, most seem to be leaving out the provision for “sufficient protections.”
+Without these protections in place, in my opinion everything else offered by the so-called experts ends up as just cliches and platitudes.

 So, what tangible protections can we offer that will provide a safe environment for team members to speak up without fear of being talked down to or spoken about behind our backs?
 Good question.
 Let’s ask this question of every author writing about psychology safety.
 If they are not offering any actual protections, then beware.
-Maybe they are snake oil salesmen or women.
+Maybe they are snake oil salespeople pushing their own agenda.

 Here are the tangible protections I am proposing.